DSACMS/iv-verify/adr/2024–06–making-pdfs.md

 ### Assumptions
-For this ADR we will consider MVP requirements over long-term system requirements but want to gather both so we can make the best short term decision with the long-term in mind.
+For this ADR we will assume:
+* MVP requirements take precedence over long-term system requirements but want to gather both so we can make the best short term decisions with the long term in mind

 [Image of System flow]
 I expect this image to show the system components for MVP with proposed long term components.